Configure Feeds¶

 String |

-The gender that is associated with an individual customer record.
+The gender that is associated with a customer.
 Supported values for fields associated with the gender semantic tag include:

 |